Simple pair-potentials and pseudo-potentials for warm-dense matter and general applications: Introduction

 Use of DFT for the ion distribution avoids the {\it ad hoc} introduction of multi-atom effects found in semi-empirical potentials like the Stillinger-Weber potentials, effective medium models, or in the Finnis-Sinclair potentials~\cite{Finnis-Sinc09} used in metal physics.
 We have shown that a systematic procedure based on the Ornstein-Zernike equation exists for including the three-body and higher terms into the ionic XC-functional $F_{ii}^{xc}$.
 Since ions are classical particles in most cases, the `exchange' content of $F_{ii}^{xc}$ is negligible.

 Unlike fitted potentials, the NPA method, being a first principles approach, can be used for unusual states of matter.
 If the electron subsystem is at a temperature $T_e$, and the ions subsystem is at a temperature $T_i$, we have one body densities $n_e(r,T_e)$ and $\rho(r,T_i)$ defining a two-temperature WDM system.
 A quasi-equilibrium exists due to the slowness of the energy relaxation via electron-ion collisions.
 Then a quasi-thermodynamic situation exists for time scales $\tau$ such that $\tau_{ee}\ll \tau \ll \tau_{ii}\ll \tau_{ei}$, where $\tau_{ss'}$ is the temperature relaxation time~\cite{cargese94} between species $s$ and $s'$.
-The NPA approach can be generalized to two-temperature WDMs and explicit NPA calculations are available~\cite{HarbourDSF18,cargese94}.
+Then the NPA approach can be generalized to two-temperature WDMs and explicit NPA calculations are available~\cite{HarbourDSF18,cargese94}.

-Although the potentials in NPA are constructed in linear response theory, they include the non-linear effects brought in via the Kohn-Sham calculation.
+Although the potentials in NPA are constructed in linear response theory, they include the non-linear effects brought in via the Kohn-Sham atomic calculation.
 Hence the method is applicable to a wide range of densities and temperatures.
-Here we examine simple fluids, mixtures of fluids, and complex fluids like liquid C, Si, containing transient covalent bonds, from low $T$ to high $T$.
-It is shown that these NPA pair-potentials work better than common multi-center potentials, and inexpensively recover pair-distribution functions and other properties in good agreement with the best available DFT simulations, for well studies systems like Al, Be, Li, etc., and for complex fluids like C, Si and Ge.
+Here we examine simple fluids, mixtures of fluids, and complex fluids like Si, containing transient covalent bonds, from low $T$ to high $T$.
+Examples where linear-response fails are, for instance, liquid-C and liquid transition metals at low $\rho,T$~\cite{Stanek21}, where special procedures are needed, even in standard DFT.

+However, in general, it is found that these NPA pair-potentials work better than common multi-center potentials, and inexpensively recover pair-distribution functions and other properties in good agreement with the best available DFT simulations, for well studies systems like Al, Be, Li, etc., and for complex fluids like C, Si and Ge.
 NPA calculations recover the properties of supercooled liquid Si at 2.57 g/cm$^3$ just below the melting point of silicon, with only a fraction of the computation effort needed using VASP-type $N$-center calculations~\cite{cdwSi20}.